ospalax/onedocker/README.md

 This is *Work-In-Progress* and *Proof-of-Concept* kind of thing - so it does not thrive to follow best-practices or guidelines how to create proper docker/microservice focused application.

+**DISCLAIMER 2**:

+Currently designed to work with `podman` and `podman-compose`.
+Also the Debian version is behind the CentOS due to the absence of `podman` which is replacing `docker-cli` and removing the need to run docker daemon for Opennebula's DockerHub marketplace to work.

 **NOTE**:

 Due to simplicity reasons - all of OpenNebula's services are running inside the one big container `opennebula-frontend` (resembling more of a system container or VM - as of now).